mcr/notable-tags/draft-bormann-cbor-notable-tags.md

-{{!RFC8392}} defines the CBOR Web Token (CWT), making use of COSE to define a CBOR variant of the JOSE Web Token (JWT), {{?RFC7519}}, a standardized security token that has found use
+{{!RFC8392}} defines the CBOR Web Token (CWT), making use of COSE to define a CBOR variant of the JOSE Web Token (JWT), {{?RFC7519}}, a standardized security token that has found use in the area of web applications, but is not technically limited to those.

 | Tag number | Tag content          | Short Description    |
 |         61 | CBOR Web Token (CWT) | CBOR Web Token (CWT) |